Fading red hair. A redhead beauty dilemma many redheads face during a certain season or time in their lives.

 READ: At-Home Custom Color

-Note: We strongly urge you to consult with your hair stylist before trying any of the above tips, especially if you have highlights or a chemical treatment in your red hair.
+Please note: We strongly urge you to consult with your hair stylist before trying any of the above tips, especially if you have highlights or a chemical treatment in your red hair.